Choose section

 You may also encounter film or latex backings.
 Film/latex backings are almost like a plastic paper.
 They provide the finishing characteristics of paper with the strength of a lightweight cloth.

-The film and latex backed discs are normally quite a bit more expensive than regular paper backed products and considering you'll have to replace back up pads for the sanders more often, and at some point, the sander itself will need repairs involving bearing replacement, you'll eventuallyrealize you have paid for a rather expensive convenience.
-Jitterbug and other sheet sanders are reasonably priced and designed to perform corner sanding while using normal paper backings.
-They will provide as good a finish in the same amount or less time with less up front and hidden costs overall.
+Film and latex-backed discs are usually more expensive than regular paper-backed products, considering you'll have to replace backup pads for the sanders more often.
+At some point, the sander will need repairs involving bearing replacement; you'll eventually realize you have paid for a rather expensive convenience.
+Jitterbug and other sheet sanders are reasonably priced and designed to perform corner sanding while using standard paper backings.
+They will provide as good a finish in the same amount or less time with less upfront and hidden costs overall.

-Where the true advantage of latex or film backed discs lies is in their ability to produce finer finishes in the very fine grits and their ability to be used wet or dry.
-If you have fine or very fine finishing applications or if you have wet finishing applications the extra money paid for these backings may well be justified.
+The true advantage of latex or film-backed discs lies is in their ability to produce finer finishes in the very fine grits and be used wet or dry.
+If you have fine, very fine finishing or wet finishing applications, the extra money paid for these backings may be justified.

 BONDING

-Every coated abrasive receives two layers of adhesive bonding in the making process.
-The first layer, referred to as the maker coat, is what actually adheres the grain to the backing.
-The second layer, referred to as the size coat, is what ties the individual grains together (so that they act as a unit as opposed to acting as individual grains) and provides protection against heat.
+In the making process, every coated abrasive receives two layers of adhesive bonding.
+The first layer, referred to as the maker coat, actually adheres the grain to the backing.
+The second layer, referred to as the size coat, ties the individual grains together (so that they act as a unit rather than individual grains) and provides protection against heat.

-With the advent of the synthetic resins, the productivity and life of abrasives were greatly enhanced.
-Resin bonds are phenolic and therefore, offer the grain excellent protection from heat which in turn extends life.
-Most of the abrasives in use today are resin bonded.
-When you do encounter glue bonded items, they usually fall into the “finishing” category of products as that's where the workload is the lightest and the softer scratch most important.
+With the advent of synthetic resins, the productivity and life of abrasives were greatly enhanced.
+Resin bonds are phenolic and, therefore, offer the grain excellent protection from heat which in turn extends life.
+Most of the abrasives in use today are resin-bonded.
+When you do encounter glue-bonded items, they usually fall into the “finishing” category of products as that's where the workload is the lightest and the softer scratch is most important.

 Summation

-For every sanding/grinding job you have to do, you should be able to look at these components and their components and come up with the qualities an abrasive will need to possess to help you accomplish the job.
-From the grain to the backing to the type of bonding, there are reasons, or should be, for each choice you make.
+For every sanding/grinding job, you should be able to look at their components and determine the qualities an abrasive will need to possess to help you accomplish the job.
+From the grain to the backing to the type of bonding, there are reasons or should be, for each choice you make.

 Abrasive Grains

-Aluminum Oxide -A blocky, hard grain best suited for sanding and grinding of ferrous and non-ferrous metals, wood and solid surface materials.
+Aluminum Oxide - A blocky, hard grain best suited for sanding and grinding ferrous and non-ferrous metals, wood and solid surface materials.

-Silicon Carbide -A sharp, very hard and brittle grain best suited for sanding of glass, plastics, rubber, ceramics, solid surface materials and some non-ferrous metals.
+Silicon Carbide - A sharp, complex, and brittle grain best suited for sanding glass, plastics, rubber, ceramics, solid surface materials and non-ferrous metals.

-Alumina Zirconia -A very hard and sharp grain that works well for grinding of stainless steel, spring steel, titanium and other hard steels and for dimensioning of wood.
+Alumina Zirconia - This tough and sharp grain works well for grinding stainless steel, spring steel, titanium, and other hard steels and for dimensioning wood.

-Crocus -A natural abrasive of iron oxide particles.
-Used mostly for cleaning and polishing soft metals.
+Crocus - A natural abrasive of iron oxide particles.
+They are used primarily for cleaning and polishing soft metals.

-Emery -An abrasive that is a natural composite of Corundum and Iron Oxide.
-The grains are blocky, cut slowly, and tend to polish the material being abraded.
+Emery - An abrasive that is a natural composite of Corundum and Iron Oxide.
+The grains are blocky, cut slowly, and tend to polish the abraded material.

 Abrasive Backings